 Only if the school district has an approved petition based on the university cap exemption after 2006.

 There is continuity in this case.
-An amended H-1B petition isn’t required when a new entity takes over the originally approved employer’s interests and responsibilities and whereas the conditions of employment are the same.
+An amended H-1B petition isn't required when a new entity takes over the originally approved employer's interests and responsibilities whereas the conditions of employment are the same.

 This example is comparable to the 240-day grace period of 8 C.F.R. section 274.12(b)(20), which permits employment with the same employer for up to 240 days after an extension petition is filed.

-Employers may not file more than once or duplicate H-1B visa petitions for the same employee.
+Employers may not file more than once or file duplicate H-1B visa petitions for the same employee.
 USCIS will deny multiple or duplicate petitions filed by an employer for the same H-1B worker to ensure fairness.

 You will not receive a refund for these filing fees.
 The only time that USCUS will issue a refund is if: